erikcox/Punchlist/README.md

 * [x] Added padding between ListView items for readability
 * [x] To-do items are persisted in SQLite via [ActiveAndroid](http://www.activeandroid.com/) instead of a text file
 * [x] To-do items have been styled with a custom adapter
+* [x] Replaced the edit item Activity with an edit item DialogFragment.

 ## Video Walkthrough